You are probably already familiar with avatars.

 - Avatar ratings filter.

-To control how your Gravatar is used, log into your WP dashboard and go to the Settings > Discussion area …
+To control how your Gravatar is used, log into your dashboard and go to the Settings > Discussion area …

 Scroll down the page to the Avatars section …

 You will be presented with the following options:

 - Avatar Display: This section lets you toggle Gravatars on and off.

 - Maximum Rating: When users create a profile on Gravatar, they are given the opportunity to rate their Gravatar image (i.e. G, PG, R, X) based on appropriateness.
 Here you can select the maximum rating you will allow on your site.

 - Default Avatar: WordPress allows you to select what type of image you would like to display when users do not have a Gravatar account.
 Selecting one of the generated icons gives users a default avatar without requiring them to have a Gravatar account.
 Generated icons link the email of the user to an auto-generated image.
 Now, every time that same person posts a comment on your site, they will have the same image next to their name.